Elimination Chamber (2019): Storylines

 At the Royal Rumble, Daniel Bryan defeated AJ Styles to retain the WWE Championship with help from the returning Rowan.
 On the following episode of SmackDown, Bryan, along with Rowan, disposed the standard leather-bound title belt with metal plates in a garbage can and introduced a new custom belt made from hemp and wood.
 Styles then confronted Bryan and Rowan, followed by Randy Orton, Samoa Joe, Jeff Hardy, and Mustafa Ali.
-After an ensuing brawl, WWE Chief Operating Officer Triple H scheduled Bryan to defend the championship against the five in an Elimination Chamber match at the pay-per-view.
+After an ensuing brawl, WWE Chief Operating Officer Paul "Triple H" Levesque scheduled Bryan to defend the championship against the five in an Elimination Chamber match at the pay-per-view.
 A gauntlet match between the six was scheduled for the February 12 episode to determine who would enter the chamber last.
 Due to a legitimate injury, however, Ali was pulled from the match and replaced with The New Day's Kofi Kingston.
 Orton won the ensuing gauntlet match, making him the last entrant in the chamber.

 On the February 4 episode of Raw, Raw Women's Champion Ronda Rousey issued an open challenge for the title.
 The Riott Squad (Ruby Riott, Liv Morgan, and Sarah Logan) came out and Morgan accepted the challenge, but was defeated.
 Immediately after, Logan stepped up, but was also defeated.
 Riott did not attempt to challenge Rousey and instead retreated with her Squad.
 In a backstage interview, Riott stated that she was ensuring that her teammates were okay and claimed that she could defeat Rousey at any time.
 Later, it was revealed that Rousey would defend her championship against Riott at Elimination Chamber.

 On the January 28 episode of Raw, while Finn Bálor was addressing his loss to Universal Champion Brock Lesnar at the Royal Rumble, he was interrupted by Intercontinental Champion Bobby Lashley and his manager Lio Rush.
 Lashley claimed that he was better than Lesnar and then attacked Bálor.
 The following week, Bálor was scheduled to face Lashley, but Lashley instead had Bálor face Rush.
 Lashley stated that depending on Bálor's performance, he would consider giving him a title shot, but before the match could begin, Lashley attacked Bálor.
 Despite this, Bálor defeated Rush.
 Bálor was then scheduled to face both Lashley and Rush in a handicap match at Elimination Chamber with Lashley's Intercontinental Championship on the line.